Mafer1017/dinger/README.md

-# Coffee Shop Tracker
+# Dinger

 ##### By: Marcus Ferreira

 ## Description

-_This project allows users to track inventory for a local coffee shop._
+_This project allows users to play a number guessing baseball RPG._

 ## Technologies Used